 Let’s say you just purchased a new bottle of The Glenlivet 14 Year Old.
 Before you even nose the liquid or take a sip, many factors will come into play to influence the experience of whisky tasting; from the box to the bottle to the vessel you drink it from.
 There’s even the choice of whether to add ice or water to your whisky.
-These factors affect The Glenlivet 14 Year Old, The Glenlivet 18 Year Old, and so on.
+These factors affect The Glenlivet 18 Year Old, our 25 year old whisky and so on.
 In fact, you can have a different experience with any whisky.

 For now, let’s focus on the different vessels you can enjoy your whisky out of.

 Here are the best types of whisky glasses to have in your home.

 WHISKY GLASSES: A HISTORY

 Back in the early days of whisky, the most common drinking vessel was a wooden quaich.
 The quaich (pronounced “quake”) is unique to Scotland and is a wide, shallow bowl with two flat handles.
 Originally made from wood, some early examples had staves and hoops, just like tiny whisky casks.
 Later, they were made from metals such as pewter and silver.